tdeheurles/tdeheurles.github.io/_posts/2015-09-05-electron-hello-world.md

   - Babel
   - Javascript
   - ES6
+  - Gulp
+  - ReactJS
+  - ReactBootstrap
 ---

 This project main purpose is to present electron

 - Electron
   - ipc (main & renderer)
   - Browser-Window
   - electron-packager

 I also use it as a brief tutorial for some other technologies :

 - ReactJS
 - ReactBootstrap
 - Rx
 - Gulp
 - ES6 (babel)

 Summary

 - [Electron main concepts](#electron-main-concepts)
 - [This project main concept](#this-project-main-concept)
 - [Go-Fast](#go-fast)